 5601.7 Seizure.
-The Fire Code Official or any law enforcement officer is authorized to seize, take, remove or cause to be removed or disposed of in an approved manner, at the expense of the owner, fireworks in violation of Section 5601.1.3 or Title 19.
+The fire code official or any law enforcement officer is authorized to seize, take, remove or cause to be removed or disposed of in an approved manner, at the expense of the owner, explosive, explosive materials or fireworks offered or exposed for sale, stored, possessed or used in violation of this chapter Section 5601.2 or Title 19.